cwolock/stack_supplementary/README.md

 5. Run `Rscript load_results.R` to compile the results in a single file called `{subdirectory name}.rds`.

-6. Run `Rscript create_figures.R` to create the figures corresponding to this set of experiments.
+When all simulations have finished and results have been compiled, run `Rscript figures.R` to create the figures corresponding to this set of experiments.

 ### Analysis of publicly available data